 February half-term break has always been the plum week for family skiing.
 Yes, the slopes are busy – especially in the French Alps – and holiday prices are sky high.
-In many chases this winter, they’re more than double what they are in mid-January.
-But it’s also the moment when most families have the fewest commitments, and the snow is at its most reliable.
-Even in 2015, and 2016, after bumpy starts to the winter, conditions were exceptional in mid-Feb.
+In many chases this winter, they’re more than double what they are for Christmas.
+But it’s also the moment when families often have the fewest commitments back home, and the snow is at its most reliable.
+In 2015, and 2016, after bumpy starts to the winter, conditions were exceptional in mid-Feb.
 They were pretty good in mid-February 2017 as well, although it was much warmer than it should have been.

-Looking for something cheaper for half-term?
+Hoping for something cheaper?
 If you don’t mind doing your own cooking, and in-house childcare isn’t a requirement, then consider a self-catering apartment.
 It’s the type of accommodation most other European nations use when they ski: and it has the benefit of privacy and flexibility too.
 There’s no reason why it can’t work for Brits, too.

 Now it’s the turn of the North, the Midlands, and parts of Wales and Scotland.
 They’re the lucky ones.
 Demand for ski holidays is lower, and so are prices.

 Bargain hunters are also more likely to get last-minute discounts for the second half-term week than the first; especially if they’re not too fussy about which resort they go to, and they don’t need a tour operator which offers specialist childcare.

 Easter can be a great time to go skiing – sunny, super-relaxed, and full of great skiing (if you adopt spring-skiing tactics).
 But you do need to be careful which resort you choose.
-Altitude is a real asset at this time of year, and the list of resorts to target is remarkably similar to the ones you’ll need for a snowsure early-season trip.
+Altitude is an essential requirement at this time of year, and the list of resorts to target is remarkably similar to the ones you’ll need for a snowsure early-season trip.